TayoACybersecurity/City-of-refuge-cyber-cohort-9/week7reflection.md

 Started documenting everything on GitHub (accountability > perfection)

 **Networking Event Gems**
-“Fail forward ... nobody starts as an expert”
+Fail forward ... nobody starts as an expert
-“Show your work online ... that’s your new resume”
+Show your work online ... that’s your new resume

 ## Real Talk
 Some subnetting math still cooking my brain, but I’m getting it.